Using end of semester evaluations to improve teaching

 - The numbers you see are averages.
 It may be more helpful to look at distributions and clusters of student answers.

 - Reading student evaluations can be stressful.
-Ask a friend or colleague to help you put the numbers into perspective.
+Ask a friend or colleague to help you put the numbers and comments into perspective.
 Many of us tend to remember the negative comments and miss the more general reactions.

 - Ignore small differences.
 There is little you should conclude if your student evaluations have dropped, or risen, by a few tenths of a point from last semester.

 - Remember that difficult classes do not always produce low student satisfaction.
 There is evidence that students value a challenge if they feel they have been given the tools to meet that challenge.